 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's typically correlates with superior rehabilitation services.
+This is the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.

 - West Anaheim Medical CenterAcute Care Hospitals 1 miles away3033 W Orange Avenue Anaheim California 92804Proprietary(714) 827-3000